Kilsyth

 Educational attainment in Kilsyth aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 21.3%, significantly lower than Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.5%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 39.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.0%) and certificates (27.0%).
+Vocational credentials are prevalent, with 39.0% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (27.0%).
+Educational participation is high at 25.9%, comprising 9.0% in primary education, 6.7% in secondary education, and 3.3% pursuing tertiary education.

-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 6.7% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education